-The questionnaire was used for the conduct of the study to elicit relevant data and information related to the study.
+The questionnaire was used the conduct the study to elicit relevant data and information related to the study.
 The Ilokano translation of the questionnaire was also provided to ensure valid and reliable results.

 3.5.
 Respondents

 There were 90 key informants as respondents included in the study.
 The distribution of respondents in the four municipalities is shown in Table 1.